danekf/league-api-playground/README.md

 ## Set api key in environment
 Rename "/src/environments/apiKeys.example" to apiKeys.ts and insert your API key generated in previous step, where indicated.

+## Updating the champion pool.
+In the apiKeys.ts file, there is a CURRENT_CHAMPION_LIST.
+This pulls JSON data for all champions in league at a current patch.
+This will need to be updated as patches come out, especially when new champions are released.

 ## Project Roadmap
 <ul>